Aerospace Air Cargo Charter

 Learn More About Us

-Journey watch provides continuous shipment visibility throughout the air charter lifecycle.
-Aerospace supply chain teams receive priority status updates at each stage, from aircraft departure through arrival and last-mile transport to the delivery point.
-This level of air transit visibility supports chain-of-custody documentation and gives operations teams the real-time data they need to coordinate downstream production schedules without guessing.
-Journey watch is a standard feature of every aerospace air cargo charter engagement managed through AirFreight.com.
+Journey watch provides aerospace supply chain teams with priority status updates at each stage of the charter lifecycle, from aircraft departure through arrival and last-mile transport to the final delivery point.
+This real-time air transit visibility supports chain-of-custody documentation and gives operations teams the data they need to coordinate downstream production schedules without uncertainty.
+When a critical component is in the air, your team should always know exactly where it is and when it will arrive.

 VIEW ALL SERVICESAerospace Air Charter Use Cases